Build a Bot Tutorial

 This tutorial does not result in a full working bot.
 It guides you through the process of building and managing a single use case.
 Many bots will handle more than one use case.

-This tutorial only covers the steps that happen directly related to the Bot Builder bot.
-It does not cover the steps required to set up and configure a digital channelClosed A way for contacts to interact with agents or bots.
-A channel can be voice, email, chat, social media, and so on. or routing queuesClosed The system uses routing queues to determine which agents to route cases to.
-Your system administrator creates routing queues so that certain cases are routed to agents with expertise in that type of case. in CXone.
-The bot requires these to function in a production environment.
+This tutorial only covers the steps that happen directly related to the bot.
+It does not cover the steps required to set up and configure a digital or voice channelClosed Various voice and digital communication mediums that facilitate customer interactions in a contact center. in CXone Mpower.
+The bot requires at least one channel to work in a production environment.
 When you're ready to create your own bot, follow the implementation process, which covers all steps required to set up and manage your bot.

 Preparation